A brief history of the Eiffel Tower

 In this article, I want to share a brief history of the Eiffel Tower.
 There are many articles about this iconic monument, which is why I’ve decided to write a small article to talk about its history!
 You will get to know the Iron Lady a little better, before actually meeting it!

 The Eiffel Tower was erected in 1889.
 It is now the symbol of the city of Paris!
 Its history is very interesting.
 Its construction has caused a few worries to its creator, Gustave Eiffel.
 Its design was innovative and different from the architecture of the time, which is why it wasn’t even supposed to remain.
 It was a temporary construction that was to stay only twenty years.
 But its revolutionary architectural style changed its fate.
-Read on and find out a brief history of the Eiffel Tower!
+Now, approximately 7 million visitors climb the Eiffel Tower every year!
+Now, you’re going to learn about when the Eiffel Tower was built and how long it took, who built the Eiffel Tower, why they built it, and if it was indeed as beloved back then as it is now.
+Read on and find out more about the brief history of the Eiffel Tower…

 At the time of the construction of the Eiffel Tower, the architecture became industrial.
 The industry and the creativity were combined for the construction of the monument.